 Where are the best places to live in Manchester?
 Ask the residents!
 Our reviews come from tenants and owners living in Greater Manchester.
 They’ve rated their developments on factors like location and facilities to reveal Manchester’s 20 best places to live in 2021.
 Whether you’re interested in stylish flats in the city centre or luxury apartments in Manchester’s suburbs, this list of the best new developments is essential reading.

-The city’s property market has been booming in recent years.
-Housebuilders and developers have struggled to keep up with demand and average prices have risen by almost six per cent over the past twelve months.
-This brings the average price of a property in Manchester up to £203,196, while the average monthly rent for a three bedroom property in the city stands at £1,180 in April 2020.
+The city’s property market has been booming in recent years, prompting billions of pounds to pour into property developments across Manchester.
+Even so, housebuilders and developers are still struggling to keep up with demand and average prices rose by more than 11% during 2020.
+This brings the average price of a property in Manchester up to £230,715 for the past year, while the average monthly rent for a three-bedroom property in the city stands at £1,470 in September 2021.